The Story

-On January 14th, 2026, I walked into a Reliance Digital store like the naive consumer I was.
-I pointed at a TV.
-They said "10-14 days maximum, sir."
+On January 14th, 2026, I walked into a Reliance Digital store, pointed at a TV, and was told "10-14 days maximum, sir."
 I paid in full.
 Then began my journey into the Kafkaesque nightmare of Reliance Digital customer service.

-What follows is a story of broken promises, employees who develop selective deafness, a CS Head whose job is apparently to repeat things louder, and a CEO who is presumably too busy counting his yacht collection to read emails from peasants who actually paid money.
+What follows is a story of broken promises, employees who develop selective deafness, a CS Head whose job is apparently to repeat things louder, a CEO who delegates customer complaints to a useless desk staffed by creative fiction writers, and a rival who did everything Reliance Digital couldn't — in 3 days, for ₹10,000 less.

 The Order (RIP Wallet)